iterative/dvc.org/content/docs/command-reference/exp/run.md

 (Python), or write a signal file (any programming language) following the same steps as `make_checkpoint()` — please refer to its reference for details.

 You can now use `dvc exp run` to begin the experiment.
-On this very first use, any `checkpoint` outputs are deleted before running the experiment (regardless of whether they have <abbr>cached</abbr> versions).
 If the process gets interrupted (e.g. with Ctrl + `C`), DVC will [apply](/doc/command-reference/exp/apply) the last checkpoint to the
 <abbr>workspace</abbr> (overwriting any further changes).
 When a run finishes